-You may contact the Ethics Officer by phone and/or by sending a message to the dedicated, confidential email address, available 24/7, set up for this purpose.
+You may contact the Ethics Officer by phone and/or by sending a message to the dedicated, confidential email address (...@deontologue.com), available 24/7, set up for this purpose.
+The contact details for the Ethics Officer can be found on each subsidiary's intranet and on the information boards at each of the Group's subsidiaries.
 The Ethics Officer responds to messages from personnel in a timely manner via phone or email.